TulaneCS/cmps7010/syllabus.md

 ### Use of Electronic Devices

 Please silence your cellphones during class.
 If you want to use a laptop or other device with a large screen for note taking please sit in the back rows of the classroom -- it’s distracting to other students [https://www.scientificamerican.com/article/students-are-better-off-without-a-laptop-in-the-classroom/](https://www.scientificamerican.com/article/students-are-better-off-without-a-laptop-in-the-classroom/)

-**Note:** On Lab days you will need to bring your laptop to class to work on the labs and engage with the work for the day.

 ### Student Support Services
 As we move to remote/hybrid teaching Tulane has moved a number of student success resources online.
 Please visit the [Virtual Learning Student Support Pages](https://success.tulane.edu/virtual-learning-student-support) for more information.